wp-plugins/jonradio-private-site/readme.txt

 1. If you allow Self-Registration, where new Users can set up their own User Name on your WordPress site or Network, you will want to select **Reveal User Registration Page** on the plugin's Settings page.

 == Changelog ==

+= 2.7 =
+* Add Custom Login URL setting

+= 2.6.1 =
+* Older versions of WordPress require a parameter be passed to get_post()

+= 2.6 =
+* Detect and make visible Login-associated Pages created by the Theme My Login plugin

 = 2.5 =
 * Allow other URLs to be Always Visible with new Setting